 March on Washington for Jobs and Freedom

-The federal government had for years tried half heatedly to pass some kind of civil rights bill that would grant equality to all Americans.
-It wasn’t until President John F. Kennedy tried to pass his bill in June 11, 1963 that a real attempt to give Blacks civil rights was undertaken.
+The federal government had for years tried half-heartedly to pass some kind of civil rights bill that would grant equality to all Americans.
+It wasn’t until President John F. Kennedy tried to pass his bill on June 11, 1963, that a real attempt to give Blacks civil rights was undertaken.
 The bill was quickly blocked by southern representatives in Congress.

 Stay home.
 This will not be safe